Saffron: Phytochemistry and sensory properties

 Saffron contains some 28 volatile and aroma-yielding compounds, dominated by ketones and aldehydes.
 Its main aroma-active compounds are safranal – the main compound responsible for saffron aroma – 4-ketoisophorone, and dihydrooxophorone.
 Saffron also contains nonvolatile phytochemicals, including the carotenoids zeaxanthin, lycopene, various α- and β-carotenes, as well as crocetin and its glycoside crocein, which are the most biologically active components.
 Because crocetin is smaller and more water-soluble than the other carotenoids, it is more rapidly absorbed.

 The yellow-orange colour of saffron is primarily the result of α-crocin.
 This crocin is trans-crocetin di-(β-D-gentiobiosyl) ester; it bears the systematic (IUPAC) name 8,8-diapo-8,8-carotenoic acid.
 This means that the crocin underlying saffron's aroma is a digentiobiose ester of the carotenoid crocetin.
 Crocins themselves are a series of hydrophilic carotenoids that are either monoglycosyl or diglycosyl polyene esters of crocetin.
 Crocetin is a conjugated polyene dicarboxylic acid that is hydrophobic, and thus oil-soluble.
 When crocetin is esterified with two water-soluble gentiobioses, which are sugars, a product results that is itself water-soluble.
 The resultant α-crocin is a carotenoid pigment that may make up more than 10% of dry saffron's mass.
 The two esterified gentiobioses make α-crocin ideal for colouring water-based and non-fatty foods such as rice dishes.

 The bitter glucoside picrocrocin is responsible for saffron's pungent flavour.
 Picrocrocin (chemical formula: C16H26O7; systematic name: 4-(β-D-glucopyranosyloxy)-2,6,6-trimethylcyclohex-1-ene-1-carbaldehyde) is a union of an aldehyde sub-molecule known as safranal (systematic name: 2,6,6-trimethylcyclohexa-1,3-diene-1-carbaldehyde) and a carbohydrate.
 It has insecticidal and pesticidal properties, and may comprise up to 4% of dry saffron.
 Picrocrocin is a truncated version of the carotenoid zeaxanthin that is produced via oxidative cleavage, and is the glycoside of the terpene aldehyde safranal.

 When saffron is dried after its harvest, the heat, combined with enzymatic action, splits picrocrocin to yield D–glucose and a free safranal molecule.
 Safranal, a volatile oil, gives saffron much of its distinctive aroma.
 Safranal is less bitter than picrocrocin and may comprise up to 70% of dry saffron's volatile fraction in some samples.
 A second molecule underlying saffron's aroma is 2-hydroxy-4,4,6-trimethyl-2,5-cyclohexadien-1-one, which produces a scent described as saffron, dried hay-like.
 Chemists find this is the most powerful contributor to saffron's fragrance, despite its presence in a lesser quantity than safranal.
 Dry saffron is highly sensitive to fluctuating pH levels, and rapidly breaks down chemically in the presence of light and oxidising agents.
-It must, therefore, be stored away in air-tight containers to minimise contact with atmospheric oxygen.
+It must, therefore, be stored in air-tight containers to minimise contact with atmospheric oxygen.
 Saffron is somewhat more resistant to heat.